Drugstores in Japan (Part 1)

 Matsumoto Kiyoshi (マツモトキヨシ)

 Matsumoto Kiyoshi is a popular drugstore chain across Japan.
 It also has a chain of shops that has a big signboard with the word “薬”.
-This kanji means medicine, and in this store, you will find limited beauty product range as the store is more like a pharmaceutical outlet.
+This kanji means medicine, and in this store, you will find a limited beauty product range, as the store is more like a pharmaceutical outlet.

 Don Quijote (ドン・キホーテ)

-If you are easily overwhelmed with the sheer amount of goods and people, then you probably should try an online service Don Quijote provides.
+If you are easily overwhelmed by the sheer amount of goods and people, then you probably should try the online service Don Quijote provides.
 Pre-order what you want and collect them at any Don Quijote store.
 Save your time looking for the products and have more time for the rest of Japan!

 Others

-There are many more others that specialised in drugs (i.e. OTC medicine and pharmaceutical products):
+Many others specialise in drugs (i.e. OTC medicine and pharmaceutical products):

-• SunDrug is another large chain across Japan, albeit only two or three stores in several regions.
+- SunDrug is another large chain across Japan, albeit with only two or three stores in several regions.
 You can find it more easily in the Kanto, Aichi, and Fukuoka areas.

-So what are you planning to buy at the drugstores in Japan? :) Tell us below or on our Facebook Page or Instagram.
-Moreover, bookmark this page > Overview Itinerary: Hokkaido and Tokyo (Winter/Spring 2016).
+So what are you planning to buy at the drugstores in Japan? :) Let me know in the comment box below.
+For more tips for your Japan trip, bookmark this page: Overview Itinerary – Hokkaido and Tokyo (Winter/Spring 2016).